 - 1. Have a clearly defined plan - 2.
 Demonstrate that measures of success were monitored by organizational staff over time - 3.
-Ensure that each responsible individual or party is confident that the change is permanent.

-- What is the self-monitoring process/procedures will be implemented to reduce the likelihood of the reoccurrence?

-- How often will the plan be evaluated?

-- What are the desired results?
+Ensure that each responsible individual or party is confident that the change is permanent. - What is the plan/procedure to evaluate the plan implemented? - How often will the plan be evaluated? - What are the desired results?